 All The Ways Peptides Benefit The Skin

 Oh hi there!
-Welcome to the latest instalment of Gotta Know Ingredients.
+Welcome to the latest installment of Gotta Know Ingredients.
 (A fake game show we’ve just made up.)
-Today, we're putting the spotlight on peptides: the potent skin care ingredient with plenty of proven benefits.
+Today, we're putting the spotlight on peptides: The potent skin care ingredient with plenty of proven benefits.
 (More on that in a bit.)

-So, if you’ve ever wondered what they are, how they help your skin, or who their favourite Spice Girl is, stick around, Go-To formulations chemist Ingrid is here to explain.
+So, if you’ve ever wondered what they are, how they help your skin, or who their favourite Spice Girl is, stick around, Go-To's formulations team is here to explain.

 What Are Peptides?